accodeing/fortnox-api/README.md

 ## Requirements

-This gem is build for Ruby 2.0 or higher, it's tested agains Rubh 2.0.0 and 2.1.1.
+This gem is build for Ruby 2.0 or higher, it's tested agains Ruby 2.0.0 and 2.1.2.
 Since it uses the keywords argument feature it won't work on Ruby 1.9.

-While porting it to older versions of Ruby is not a prioritie, above getting the wrapper feature complete, it might happen in the future if demand is high.

 If you want or need Ruby 1.9 compatability please contact us or better yet, submit a pull request.
 Instructions are to be found below :)